vq-clininger/VoltaiqDataFormat/README.md

     * A subsequent check on “Start Time”, “Channel Number”, and “Tester ID” (if present) will be conducted to guarantee uniqueness on those constraints

 ## Metadata Header
 Each data file should begin with a specially formatted Metadata Header which can be any number of lines, in which each line contains a single "key: value" pair representing one piece of metadata (with a “: ” delimiter).
 There are a set of required fields, but any amount of metadata can be included in the header, up to 1024 key: value pairs.
 The termination of the header is indicated by a line containing only the string "[DATA START]".
 If the “REQUIRED” metadata are not present, the data file will not be imported.
+Sample files can be seen in the [Raw Test data files](https://github.com/vq-clininger/VoltaiqDataFormat/blob/main/VDF_Voltaiq_EV_HPPC_Cell01.xlsx) directory.
 ### Metadata (REQUIRED)
 * “Start Time”
    * UTC timestamp for the start of this test.
 Either of these formats is allowed: